Call from senior Call from senior

 Extended Reading:SilverSneakers Program Helps Seniors Improve Health, Fitness and Social Connections

 • Visit the great outdoors.
 Even just a step outside onto the porch for fresh air can refresh your mind and spirit.
-If you’re able, go for a short walk, but be sure to keep a 6-foot distance from others.
+If you’re able, go for a short walk while keeping a safe distance from others.

-Social distancing doesn’t have to mean social disconnection.
-With a little preparation and thought, you and your family can find new ways to stay connected and keep your aging loved ones safe from not only the effects of COVID-19, but also isolation and loneliness.
+Staying connected with loved ones is essential for our well-being.
+With a little preparation and thought, you and your family can find new ways to stay connected and keep your aging loved ones safe from isolation and loneliness.

 Right at Home house logo